maxcarter/Portfolio/README.md

 # Portfolio of Maxwell Carter

-An online visualization of my resume presented as a personal website portfolio designed using HTML, CSS, jQuery and PHP.
+An online visualization of my resume presented as a personal website portfolio.

 ## Demo